 An arrest affidavit filed with the Summit County Jail says Moaddeli called police claiming she had been assaulted by a woman who was walking her off-leash dog.

-The report states police recognized Moaddeli’s phone number, which was linked to more than 40 other dog complaints lodged by a woman named Linda Miller.
-Police say the name is an alias Moaddeli
+The report states police recognized Moaddeli’s phone number, which was linked to more than 40 other dog complaints logged by a woman named Linda Miller.
+Police say it's a known alias for Moaddeli.

 Park City police officers responding to the neighborhood spoke to a couple – identified in court papers as R.S. and S.C. – who said it was Moaddeli who had initiated the alleged assault.